Ashu-hub/All-About-Java/java8 Notes.md

 ------------------
 # Java 8 features regarding memory:-

-	Until Java 7 there was an area in JVM memory called PermGen, where JVM used to keep its classes.
+	Until Java 7 there was an area in JVM memory called PermGen, where JVM used to keep its classes or metaInformation.
 In Java 8 it was removed and replaced by area called Metaspace.
 	What are the most important differences between PermGen and Metaspace?
-	The only difference I know is that java.lang.OutOfMemoryError: PermGen space can no longer be thrown and the VM parameter MaxPermSize is ignored.
+	The only difference I know is that java.lang.OutOfMemoryError: PermGen space error can no longer be thrown and the VM parameter MaxPermSize is ignored.

-	The main difference from a user perspective - which I think the previous answer does not stress enough - is that Metaspace by default auto increases its size (up to what the underlying OS provides), while PermGen always has a fixed maximum size.
+	The main difference from a user perspective - which I think the previous answer does not stress enough - is that Metaspace **by default auto increases its size** (up to what the underlying OS provides), while PermGen always has a fixed maximum size.
 You can set a fixed maximum for Metaspace with JVM parameters, but you cannot make PermGen auto increase.
 	To a large degree it is just a change of name.
 Back when PermGen was introduced, there was no Java EE or dynamic class(un)loading, so once a class was loaded it was stuck in memory until the JVM shut down - thus Permanent Generation.
 Nowadays classes may be loaded and unloaded during the lifespan of the JVM, so Metaspace makes more sense for the area where the metadata is kept.
 	Both of them contain the java.lang.Class instances and both of them suffer from ClassLoader leaks.
 Only difference is that with Metaspace default settings, it takes longer until you notice the symptoms (since it auto increases as much as it can), i.e. you just push the problem further away without solving it.
 OTOH I imagine the effect of running out of OS memory can be more severe than just running out of JVM PermGen, so I'm not sure it is much of an improvement.